Mu-Gee/git-config_-_git-ssh-setup/README.md

 If you don't already have an SSH key, you must generate a new SSH key to use for authentication.
 If you're unsure whether you already have an SSH key, you can check for existing keys.
 For more information, see  ["Checking for existing SSH keys."](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh "Before you generate an SSH key, you can check to see if you have any existing SSH keys.")

 ### Generating a new SSH key
-The instructions below cover generating a new ssh key in Linux for Windows see [Windows](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=windows "Generating ssh keys for Windows") and for Mac see here [Mac](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=mac "Generating ssh keys for Mac")
+The instructions below cover generating a new ssh key in Linux for Windows see [Windows](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=windows "Generating ssh keys for Windows") and for Mac see [Mac](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=mac "Generating ssh keys for Mac")

 1. Open Terminal
 2. Paste the text below, replacing the email used in the example with your GitHub email address.